I often get asked what is the best way to learn how to program PLC’s?

 I spent the better part of a year creating this four hour DVD for the backers of my Kickstarter project, and now it’s currently available as either a two disc DVD or via HD Steaming.

-To find out more about it just head over to www.Micro-Basics.com to be taken to the product page for this video at The Automation School.
+To find out more about it just head over to PLC Basics to be taken to the product page for this video at The Automation School.

 I hope you’ve found the above article about the items I recommend for a PLC Starter Pack helpful.

-If you have any comments, questions, or suggestions, please don’t hesitate to use the “leave a reply” form at the bottom of the page to share them with us.
+If you have any comments, questions, or suggestions, please don’t hesitate to click on the “post a comment or question” link below to share them with us.